tyme-app/plugins/README.md

  ```

 Using the property **persist** you can define, if the users entered values should be remembered next time the form is opened.
-For example you can use **persist=true** to save an API token.
+For example you can use **persist: true** to save an API token.
 Values from the securetext are saved in the users local keychain, all other values are saved in a plain text document.

 The property **valueFunction** is a special property.
 Tyme will call the method defined by the value function and
 expects an array with name-value pairs in return.
 Use this to dynamically fill a dropdown.